A recent visit to the Cabral family home during the Christmas Season was a wonderful treat.

-My first question to Germano, as soon as he opened the door, was “O Menino mija?”.
-He smiled and promptly said “yes!”
-He then asked me to come in and introduced me to his wife, Filomena, who was in the living room making some final adjustments to a miniature Christmas village.
+As soon as he opened the door my first question was “O Menino mija?”.
+He smiled and promptly said “yes!”, and asked me to come in.
+He introduced me to his wife, Filomena, who was in the living room making some final adjustments to a miniature Christmas village.

 “Christmas is our favorite holiday,” said Filomena.
 She went on to say “during my childhood, Christmas was difficult because there was no money”.
 She then explained how her father worked two jobs, just for the family to make ends meet.
 During the day he worked at the New England Casket Company and at night he worked for a janitorial company.
 Her mom was a homemaker who took care of her and her 4 other siblings.